Skip to content

 • Tax Lien: A tax lien is a legal claim against a taxpayer’s property due to unpaid taxes.
 It serves as a notice to creditors that the government has a right to your property as security for the tax debt.
 A tax lien is a public record that can be reported to credit reporting agencies, lowering your credit score.

 • Tax Levy: A tax levy is a more severe action where the government seizes a taxpayer’s property to satisfy the tax debt.
 Unlike a tax lien, which is a claim, a tax levy involves the actual taking of property, such as garnishing wages, seizing bank accounts, or taking other assets.
+The subject of a lien may face property seizure if the tax debt is not addressed.
 A tax levy can result in immediate property loss and is typically used as a last resort when other collection efforts have failed.

 In summary, while a tax lien is a claim against your property, a tax levy is the actual seizure of your property to pay off the taxes owed.
 Understanding the differences between these two actions is crucial for managing your tax obligations and protecting your assets.